modmore/docs/en/01_Commerce/v1/75_Developer/Guides/making_custom_products.md

 }
 ```

-Next, you can add the text fields and select fields in a new array inside getModelFields.
+Next, you can add the new text fields and select fields in a new array inside getModelFields.

 ```PHP
 $newFields = [];